 This was the second time I had attempted to read through the the introduction and into the first chapter.
 Something did not seem right.
 And still does not: his premises, just then dawned on me, are obsolete.

 But just to clarify before I move on.
 This article is not about “anti” anything or “pro” anything at all, unless it is open discussion and ideas, and Brian Green is full of them (check this insightful article in The Guardian.Also here in PDF, should the link be down Far from me to say that he is anything other than a brilliant scientist with an open mind; but like all bright-and-open minds this circumstance does not preclude a bias, an acquired mental habit that goes hand in hand with the mere act of thinking in that particular mind, at any particular time (and fatefully perhaps also until the end of it).
-A kind of uncomfortable gravitational constant patiently waiting for that set of conditions that will inevitably activate it and, in a way, refute what we comfortably believed was right and settled.
+A kind of uncomfortable gravitational constant patiently waiting for that set of conditions that will inevitably activate it and, in a way, refute a priori what could well possibly be otherwise.